bsneed/XcodeTemplates/README.md

 # XcodeTemplates
 Template system for Xcode projects that's much easier to manage and add to.

-note: Static lib templates require Xcode 9 and above.
+note: Swift Static lib templates require Xcode 9 and above.

 Usage
 -----